sjm-practice/hapi-blastoff-bootstrap/README.md

     data-toggle='collapse'           // class to toggle
     data-target='.navbar-collapse'   // which elements to toggle the class
     ```
+* Dropdown-menu, items are hidden when page is first drawn
+    - when clicking on item, adds or removes (toggles) an open class, which shows as open or not
+* To support older browsers, or browsers with js disabled
+    - on the dropdown menu use a default destination in href, and add data-target='#'
+    - this will drop down the menu if js is enabled, else will take user to the href destination
+    - ie `<a href='about.html' data-target='#' data-toggle='dropdown>...</a>`

 ## Course Feedback
 * Liked the course, good introduction.
 Appropriate amount of material and depth